LER0ever/EverVim/README.md

 ## About
 EverVim is the ultimate vim distribution that supports **NeoVim**, Vim, GVim and MacVim.
 It ships with tons of powerful features through vim plugins, which makes it easy to get started for both newcomers and experienced users.

-The distribution is completely customizable using a ~/.vimrc.local, ~/.vimrc.bundles.local, and ~/.vimrc.before.local Vim config files.
+The distribution is completely customizable using a ~/.EverVim.vimrc Vim config files.

 EverVim started as a fork of spf13-vim, which is great but not actively maintained any more.
 Unlike spf13-vim, EverVim always keeps its modern features up-to-date.
 It uses [Vim-Plug](https://github.com/junegunn/vim-plug) as a plugin manager, which is async and is about 10x faster than Vundle.
 Keeping your plugins always up to date is just a command away.
 Vim-Plug uses a plugin bundle so that having lots of them won't mess up the folder structure.